mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 And what's probably my favorite feature, is that everything, absolutely everything is configured via a YAML file.
 The OS will pull the yaml config on each boot, making sure that whatever state we defined in our configuration is the state the OS is currently in.
 This effectively removes the possibility of configuration drift and snowflake servers.
 We can `talosctl reset` our cluster and then get back up and running in no time, all thanks to this config file.

-Are you interested?
-Let's get on with the demo!

 ## Demo

 For this demo, we will: